rofayda22/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 Adjust Grades
 ***********************************

 You can adjust grades for one student at a time, or for all of the enrolled students in the course.
 For example, your course beta testers can evaluate numerous different correct and incorrect responses to verify that your course is set up as you intend.
 Students can also report errors while a course is running.
 When an error is discovered or corrected, or if you decide that you must modify a problem after students or beta testers have attempted to answer it, you can either:

 * Rescore the submitted answers to reevaluate the work.
+See :ref:`rescore`.

 * Reset the number of attempts made to answer the question correctly so that students can try again.

-To make these adjustments, you need to specify a problem by supplying the unique identifier from its URL.
+See :ref:`reset_attempts`.

+You can make these adjustments for a single student or for all of the students enrolled in your course.
+To make an adjustment for all students, you need the unique identifier of the problem.
+See :ref:`find_URL`.

+Another grade adjustment technique is to delete a student's database history, or "state", completely for a problem.
+You can only delete student state for individual students.
+For example, you realize that a problem needs to be rewritten after only a few of your students have answered it.
+You rewrite the problem and delete student state individually for those students so that they can try again.
+See :ref:`delete_state`.

 .. _find_URL: